akhileshmusuku/myRetail/README.md

 # Approach 1 (Direct Application Launch)

+This approach is focussed on the main application fulfilling the caller's requirement by returning the requested product information.

 ## Setup:

 ```
-Clone the project and import project folder(Product) into Eclipse and run as Java application.
+Clone the project, navigate to Target folder and import project folder(Product) into Eclipse and run as Java application.

 Or

 Go to https://github.com/akhileshmusuku/myRetail/tree/main/jars and download product-0.0.1-SNAPSHOT.jar

+MongoDB installation
 ```

 ## Launch the jar file from command prompt using command: